Creating a new Third-Party Integration

 The ID

 .
-It is used to uniquely identify the collector.
+It is used to uniquely identify the integration.

 SCOPE

 is a reserved word in Soundcheck and should, for now, be set to 'default'.
-Some fact collectors
+Some integrations

-support scope, for instance the SCM collector uses scope to pull from different SCM branches.
+support scope, for instance the SCM integration uses scope to pull from different SCM branches.

 constant is a string that represents a complete fact reference in the

 'collector-scope-factName' format.
-This is the type of fact that is returned by this collector.
+This is the type of fact that is returned by this integration.

 Next, add the following constant to the file: